-You want to know how to start investing, but you don't know where to begin.
+You want to start investing, but you have no idea where to begin.

 Understand & Own Your Investing FutureGet Started